-Andrew Bruce and Anna Fox: Spitting/Spitting Image: Commission by The Hyman Collection, 2015
+Andrew Bruce and Anna Fox: Spitting/Spitting Image

 In 2015 The Hyman Collection commissioned Andrew Bruce and Anna Fox to respond to the original Fluk and Law Spitting Image puppets of Margaret Thatcher and her Cabinet Ministers in our collection.

 One of the most popular British television programmes of the 1980s and 1990s, watched by an audience of 15 million people at its peak, Spitting Image featured puppet caricatures of prominent celebrities of the time, including international politicians and the Royal Family, among others.
 The series was cancelled in 1996 but remains a seminal piece of British television.

 Echoing the garish photographs made by Spitting Image creators Peter Fluck and Roger Law before Martin Lambie-Nairn approached them to suggest adapting their creations for television, Fox and Bruce spent weeks in the studio working with a selection of the original puppets, crafting these ominous images.

 Photographed either against brightly coloured neon backdrops or shrouded by darkness, each image depicts a former Tory party member.
 Rendered in extraordinary detail on large format film, at times stripped of their clothing, every mark on the latex or foam is made visible and accentuated, including signs of wear, fragility and decay.
 Presented in this way, the puppets become evocative emblems of a past era and a faded power.
 There is an awkward tension in these photographs between the puppets as depictions of people, as cultural icons, and also as crumbling modern artefacts.